-Team folders are special types of shared folders that an Admin can create that will automatically appear in the Dropbox of every team member.
-Only admins can create this type of shared folder.
+Team folders are special types of shared folders that can be created by an admin.
+Team folders automatically appear in the Dropbox of every Dropbox Business member.

 Unfortunately, there isn't a way to rename the team folder for everyone.
 If you wish to use a different name, you'll need to unshare the current team folder, create a new Team folder, and then migrate the files to the new Team folder.

 It's not possible to convert an existing shared folder into a team folder.
 Instead, you can create a new team folder from the Admin Console.
 Then, from the Dropbox folder on your computer, drag and drop the contents of the existing shared folder to the new team folder.

 Dropbox Business membership allows each team member to access the team's quota pool.
 While this does reduce the likelihood that any one team member will go over a storage limit, this doesn't automatically mean team members automatically have access to team shared folders.
 Team members will still need to manually share folders.